yusufyildiz41/Expert-Talk/README.md

 ## Android

 - [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html): Clean Architecture is an architectural pattern for designing software systems.
-It was first proposed by Robert C. Martin, also known as "Uncle Bob", in his book "Clean Architecture: A Craftsman's Guide to Software Structure and Design".
+  -Data Layer: While the UI layer contains UI-related state and UI logic, the data layer contains application data and business logic.
+The business logic is what gives    value to your app—it's made of real-world business rules that determine how application data must be created, stored, and changed.
+  -Domain Layer: The domain layer is responsible for encapsulating complex business logic, or simple business logic that is reused by multiple ViewModels.
+This layer      is optional because not all apps will have these requirements.
+You should only use it when needed-for example, to handle complexity or favor reusability.
+  -UI Layer: The role of the UI is to display the application data on the screen and also to serve as the primary point of user interaction.
+Whenever the data changes,    either due to user interaction (like pressing a button) or external input (like a network response), the UI should update to reflect those changes.
+Effectively, the    UI is a visual representation of the application state as retrieved from the data layer.
 - [Flow](https://developer.android.com/kotlin/flow) : Flows are built on top of coroutines and can provide multiple values.
 A flow is conceptually a stream of data that can be computed asynchronously.
 - [Shared Preferences](https://www.digitalocean.com/community/tutorials/android-sharedpreferences-kotlin) : If you have a relatively small collection of key-values that you'd like to save, you should use the SharedPreferences APIs.
 A SharedPreferences object points to a file containing key-value pairs and provides simple methods to read and write them
 - [OkHttp](https://square.github.io/okhttp/) : OkHttp is a popular open-source Java library for making HTTP and HTTPS requests.
 It was developed by Square, the same company that created Retrofit, another popular HTTP client library for Android.